zafarali/learning-angular/README.md

 AngularJS implements jqLite which is a light version of jQuery.
 Thus if you are using jQuery on your page you can treat it as a jQuery element, if not we can just use the jqLite API to interact with it.
 We can see which jQuery methods that jqLite supports over at [the Angular Documentation](https://docs.angularjs.org/api/ng/function/angular.element#angular-s-jqlite).
 A few quick tip:
 * Never use `element` in controllers as controllers only have logic for views.
 * Try to avoid using jQuery.
-If we must there is a [video here](https://www.youtube.com/watch?v=bk-CC61zMZk) to show where and how we use it. *I haven't tried this myself yet*
+If we must there is a [video here](https://www.youtube.com/watch?v=bk-CC61zMZk) which suggests that we keep jQuery manipulation within link functions of directives. *I haven't tried this myself yet*

+### 06-Template
+Templates are an easy way of making your code very organized.
+[06-0-templateurl.html](https://github.com/zafarali/learning-angular/blob/master/06-0-templateurl.html) demonstrates how to link a partial file into the main view using the `templateUrl` property of a directive.
+Note that to use `templateUrl` we must have our files on a server.
+We can use `$templateCache` to load strings of html into the cache to mimic this effect if we do not have a seperate .html file.
+We then execute it using `app.run()` function.
+We can retrieve whats on `$templateCache` using the `get` function and we can insert things into it using the `put` function as seen in the example at [06-1-templatecache.html](https://github.com/zafarali/learning-angular/blob/master/06-1-templatecache.html)